 Replacing Burgers with Pizza and Antipasti

-Yes, just like the burger tour, the first thing we got was a glass of prosecco.
-I’m no wine connoisseur, but it did taste good and Laura was impressed by it.
+Yes, just like the burger tour, the first thing I got was a glass of prosecco.
+I’m no wine connoisseur, but it did taste good.
 This was followed by a choice of pizza or antipasti.
 As with all their tours, the food is prepared fresh on the bus just before the tour begins.

-We received two personal-size, square pepperoni pizzas.
-There are additional toppings on board you can get added for a small fee, but we were happy with the pepperoni.
+I received a personal-size, square pepperoni pizza.
+There are additional toppings on board you can get added for a small fee, but I was happy with the pepperoni.
 The dough was soft, the cheese was thick and overall it was – that word that journalists hate – yummy!

 The antipasti platter was surprisingly good too.
 Arrayed on a cutting board were slices of salami and pepperoni, a large slab of chicken pate, divers cheeses such as brie and cheddar, crackers, herbed olives, caramelized onion chutney and a bunch of grapes.
-Laura and I took turns devouring it around bites of our pizza.
+I devouring it around bites of my pizza.

 Adding All the Harry Potter Stops